RECRUIT

 Spoken dialogue systems are systems that use speech recognition technology to interact with people.
 Smart speakers such as Amazon Alexa and Google Home are also widely used today.

-In our laboratory, we use speech recognition and natural language processing technologies to build new spoken dialogue systems and develop elemental technologies to solve problems therein.
+In our laboratory, we use speech recognition and natural language processing technologies to build new spoken dialogue systems and develop core technologies to solve problems therein.
 Errors are inevitable in speech recognition.
-In particular, humans do not only listen to sound, but also use vision at the same time and have various background knowledge, so they can distinguish speech even in noise, but systems still lack the ability and knowledge of the surrounding situation and make mistakes that are not possible for humans.
+In particular, humans do not rely only on sound.
+We also use visual information and background knowledge to distinguish speech even in noisy environments.
+However, current systems still lack such situational awareness and often make mistakes that humans would not.
 Thus, it is still difficult to create a spoken dialogue system that works in a real environment, but it is a challenge worth tackling.
 The more we try, the more we realize how casually and sophisticatedly we humans are processing.

 Knowledge is essential for dialogue systems, and rather than viewing dialogue simply as a mapping of output to input, the ability for the system to grow autonomously by making good use of existing knowledge or acquiring knowledge from the other party during dialogue is also essential for a “smart” dialogue system.
 Furthermore, it is also necessary to have the skill to ask this without interrupting the flow of the dialogue and without aggravating the other party’s impression of the system.